Visiting the Arc Preserves

 West Union, Adams County

 Chaparral is a State Nature Preserve managed by the State of Ohio.
 In 2015, the Arc of Appalachia partnered with the Ohio Division of Natural Areas and Preserves, to successfully purchase a 60-acre property that nearly doubled Chaparral Prairie’s land holdings, bringing the preserve up to 130 acres in size.
 Chaparral Prairie has stunning prairie wildflower displays best enjoyed in late July and early August.
-Offered at the preserve are three loop hiking trails and one spur trail totaling 1.6 miles.
 Dogs are not permitted at Chaparral Prairie.

 Location: 209 Hawk Hill Rd, West Union, OH 45693